 Traditional Vegetable Dishes In The Middle East

 When we talk about Middle Eastern cuisine, most people think about kebabs and stews, which are very popular around the world.
-However, this cuisine has tasty vegetable dishes, too, which are less popular.
+However, this cuisine has tasty vegetable dishes, too, many of which can be found in vegetarian and vegan friendly Morocco.
 Let’s see some traditional vegetable dishes in Middle Eastern cuisine!

 1. Falafel – فلافل